 By many measures, Pennsylvania needs to do more to protect elderly citizens from abuse and neglect.
 Elder neglect lawyers are part of ongoing efforts to safeguard our commonwealth’s vulnerable elderly.

 Pennsylvania’s track record with elderly abuse and neglect is a mixed bag, say experts at WalletHub who analyzed all states’ data and place Pennsylvania in 12th place overall.
-The state ranks in the top five for lowest levels of elder abuse, gross neglect and exploitation complaints per resident.
+The state ranks in the top five for lowest levels of elder abuse, gross neglect, and exploitation complaints per resident.
 Expenditures on resources to prevent elder abuse and neglect, though, including legal assistance and ombudsman programs, drops our state to 32nd place.
-We rank somewhere between these two extremes — 13th place — for the protections our state have in place, including laws that protect our elderly from financial abuse, physical and mental neglect, and poorly run facilities.
+We rank somewhere between these two extremes — 13th place — for the protections our state has in place, including laws that protect our elderly from financial abuse, physical and mental neglect, and poorly run facilities.

 Experts, from elder neglect lawyers to the Centers for Disease Control (CDC), have identified risk factors for families and their elderly loved ones in the home care of in senior centers:

-- Individuals may struggle with mental health problems, drug abuse or alcohol abuse.
+- Individuals may struggle with mental health problems, drug abuse, or alcohol abuse.

 - Family members may be preoccupied with financial problems, potential job loss, or housing issues